Domingo Tristán: Biography

 Tristán was born in Arequipa on 27 July 1768.
-His parents were José Joaquín Tristán del Pozo y Carassa and María Mercedes Moscoso Pérez Oblitas, members of the Arequipa Creole high society.
-Among his brothers were Pío de Tristán, last viceroy of Peru.
-He studied in the city of Cuzco, he was later sent by his parents to Spain where he served for a time as a Midshipman in the Royal Navy, in 1791 he returned to Peru after being appointed colonel of the Majes Valley militias.
+His parents were José Joaquín Tristán del Pozo y Carassa Musquiz (Corregidor de Omasuyos) and María Mercedes Moscoso Pérez-Oblitas, members of the Arequipa Creole high society.
+Among his brothers were Pío de Tristán, last viceroy of Peru, and Mariano Tristán - father of Flora Tristan.
+He studied in the city of Cuzco.
+He was later sent by his parents to Spain where he served in the royal Guardia de Corps.